 UAE Residents and citizens are exempted from bringing a negative test but they will be tested on arrival.

-Travelers coming from South Africa, or who have been to South Africa in the 14 days prior to their arrival in the UAE will be denied entry.
+Travelers who have been to Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe in the 14 days will be denied entry.

 The airline will have the right to refuse passengers from boarding if they display any coronavirus symptoms.